-There are particular frameworks like SEC, FINRA, and GDPR that you need to follow while dealing with sensitive data such as personal identifiable information and payment data.
+There are particular frameworks like SEC, FINRA, and GDPR that you need to follow while dealing with sensitive data, such as personally identifiable information and payment data.
 The following data type should be classified as confidential or restricted.
 Otherwise, some financial penalties may incur.
 In such a way, you protect sensitive data from being disclosed without authorization or transmitted through unprotected or unencrypted channels.

 - Data integrity.
-Your system should assure the accuracy and consistency of data over its entire life-cycle.
+Your system should ensure the accuracy and consistency of data over its entire life cycle.

 - Data availability.
 All the data should always be accessible when and where needed within the company’s IT infrastructure.
 The reality is that when your data isn’t accessible when needed, it’s worthless.

 Data classification ensures that a company follows all internal and external (including company, local, and federal) guidelines for data handling and maximizes data security.

 Types of Data Levels and Classification

 Data classification is quite a complex process involving a multitude of labels and tags to denote its type, confidentiality, and integrity.
 Data security is often classified according to its levels of importance and confidentiality.
 Hence, data categories are linked with the security measures required to protect the data from leaks.

 There are dozens of ways to categorize your data, but the most common classification levels are stated as follows – public, private or internal, confidential, and restricted.